 Quantum computing has transitioned from pure research to commercial deployment.
-Major corporations—IBM, Google, Microsoft, Amazon, and startups like IonQ, Rigetti, and D-Wave—are offering cloud-accessible quantum computing as a service.
+Major corporations (IBM, Google, Microsoft, Amazon, and startups like IonQ, Rigetti, and D-Wave) are offering cloud-accessible quantum computing as a service.
 More importantly, companies outside the quantum industry are paying for access to solve real problems.

-Major Hardware Breakthroughs (2024-2025)
+Major Hardware Milestones (2024-2026)

-IBM Quantum System Two: Production-Ready Infrastructure
+IBM Heron Processors: Production-Ready Infrastructure

 Google Willow: Error Correction Breakthrough

 Why It Matters: Quantum computers traditionally get less reliable as you add qubits (more noise).
-Willow reverses this—proving error correction can scale.
+Willow reverses this, proving error correction can scale.
 This was quantum computing's "4-minute mile": theoretically possible, never actually achieved until now.
+Google's follow-on research through 2025-2026 has continued to extend these results.

 Benchmark: Solved a problem in 5 minutes that would take classical supercomputers 10 septillion years (10^25).
 Yes, that's a real number.